wirepair/validator/README.md

 		user.Error = err.Error()
 	}
 	// Note you really shouldn't do this.
-If you get validation errors, throw it away and ask the user again. user.Internal = "this is was ignored by VerifiedAssign..." tmpl, err := template.New("user").Parse(userPage)
+If you get validation errors, throw it away and ask the user again. user.Internal = "this was ignored by VerifiedAssign..." tmpl, err := template.New("user").Parse(userPage)

 	err = tmpl.Execute(w, user)